tinymce/tinymce-docs/_includes/configuration/formats.md

 ### Using custom formats

-Custom formats can be handled though the TinyMCE API.
+Custom formats can be handled through the TinyMCE API.
 Here is a basic example of usage for the custom format defined above.

 ```js
 // Applying the specified format